ziadoz/apple-trailers-rss/README.md

-# apple-trailers-rss
+# Apple Trailers RSS Feed

 An RSS feed of the Apple Trailers website.
+That's it.